Drug And Alcohol Addiction In Fort Collins, Colorado

 Methamphetamine is a rising threat to the people of Fort Collins.
-In 2017, methamphetamine overdoses caused more deaths in Colorado than overdoses on heroin.
+In 2017, methamphetamine overdoses caused more deaths in Colorado than overdoses on Heroin.
 Additionally, the number of people who are seeking treatment for methamphetamine abuse at addiction recovery centers in Fort Collins and Colorado has risen significantly in the past five years.
 The number of people who have been arrested in Fort Collins for possession of methamphetamine has also increased in the last decade.

 Drug traffickers in Fort Collins fuel the devastating effects which methamphetamine inflicts on health and public safety by moving the drug into the city from Denver.
 Most of the supply of methamphetamine which pervades Fort Collins is manufactured in Mexico.
 Law enforcement has been working to protect the residents of Fort Collins from methamphetamine traffickers and their dangerous product.
 In 2017, the Northern Colorado Drug Task Force arrested the members of a methamphetamine trafficking conspiracy, many of whom operated in Larimer County.

-Fort Collins and the Opioid Epidemic
+Fort Collins And The Opioid Epidemic

 Drug traffickers in Colorado move large supplies of heroin from Denver to Fort Collins every year, and a person could purchase a dose of heroin in Fort Collins for only about $10.
-The number of fatal heroin overdoses is rising in Fort Collins because the drug is less expensive than opioid painkillers, even those which are sold illegally.
+The number of fatal Heroin overdoses is rising in Fort Collins because the drug is less expensive than opioid painkillers, even those which are sold illegally.

-Marijuana in Fort Collins
+Marijuana In Fort Collins

-In Colorado, adults who are at least 21 years old may legally use marijuana for medical and recreational purposes.
+In Colorado, adults who are at least 21 years old may legally use Marijuana for medical and recreational purposes.
 As in the rest of the state, it is illegal in Fort Collins to drive under the influence of marijuana.
 The city government of Fort Collins has also enacted local regulations on the cannabis industry.
 The city government has the right to grant licenses to marijuana dispensaries.
 There are city ordinances which prohibit Fort Collins residents who want to grow marijuana in their homes from selling the marijuana, growing it in buildings with shared walls (such as apartments or townhouses), or possessing more than six mature cannabis plants.